 • Active military duty.

-In Michigan, tenants have the responsibilities to:
+In Michigan, residents have the responsibilities to:

 • Pay rent on time.